gildofabregat/RDD-Relation-Extraction-2018/README.md

 This file is located at: src/data/files/train-todo.txt

-## Instructions for run the experiment
+## Instructions for running the experiment
 For this experiment Dependency-Based Word Embeddings has been used [1]
 ```bash
 curl http://u.cs.biu.ac.il/~yogo/data/syntemb/deps.words.bz2 --output deps.words.bz2